The challenges of green and blue roof waterproofing

 January 2025

-Most construction professionals would agree, that while green and blue roofs are aesthetically pleasing and environmentally beneficial, they present many unique and sometimes difficult waterproofing challenges.
-These roofs are subjected to various stresses, such as foot traffic, ponding water and the weight of vegetation, which in turn means that the waterproofing membrane must be able to withstand these conditions and provide a reliable barrier against moisture penetration, writes Justin Pitman, sales director of Proteus Waterproofing.
+Most construction professionals would agree, that while most green and blue roofs are aesthetically pleasing and environmentally beneficial, they present many and sometimes difficult waterproofing challenges.
+These roofs are subjected to various stresses, such as foot traffic, ponding water and the weight of vegetation, which in turn means that the waterproofing membrane must be able to withstand these conditions and provide a barrier against moisture penetration, writes Justin Pitman, sales director of Proteus Waterproofing.

 However, the traditional application process, which involves heating and melting the material, presents several challenges and this in turn is encouraging the use of cold applied solutions which offer the same seamless benefits of mastic asphalt, but without the risks.
 Hot work, for example, poses safety problems for workers and can create potential fire hazards.
 The heating process can also contribute to air pollution and increased energy consumption and hot asphalt application can be disruptive to building operations, especially for existing buildings.